doughphunghus/7d2dModlets/README.md

 - Updating xpath when needed

 #### Notes:
-- 2020-01-14: Theres a lot of mods here so testing them in a18 has not been completed yet.
 - Not all mods had Localization info or may have missing icons.
 Please submit an issue if you find one.
 - Mods that modify the "UI" were not converted so they may not work.
 Please submit an issue if you find one.